kuvshinovdr/Zcode/README.md

 One-liner without escape sequences:

 ```
-'this is a string literal, it can't contain apostrophes and new-line characters'
+'this is a string literal, it can not contain apostrophes and new-line characters'
 ```

 One-liner with escape sequences is more C-like: